-Codependency Therapy in Buffalo, NY—Therapists and Counselors at Thriveworks
+Codependency Therapy in Buffalo, NY—Best Therapists and Counselors

 Staying in a codependent relationship is addictive and comforting.
 It can be hard to recognize the toxicity in a relationship that you hold dearly and even harder to take the steps to fix it.
-The counselors at Thriveworks Buffalo are here for you every step of the way.
+The counselors at Thriveworks in Buffalo, NY are here for you every step of the way.

 What Is Codependency?

 Codependency is frequently misunderstood.
 For one, it does not always involve a romantic relationship.
 Any relationship can foster codependency.
 The bond between a parent and child or two friends can develop into codependency just as easily as a romantic bond.

 People who struggle with codependency have a need to be needed.
 They find so much satisfaction and fulfillment from serving others that it becomes an addiction.
 The problem is it is impossible to pour from an empty cup.
 That is exactly what codependency drives people to do.
 Even though they haven’t taken care of themselves, they still give and give and give.
 This is detrimental to both members.
 On one side, basic needs aren’t fulfilled and mental or physical health problems are being pushed away.
 On the other side, the member who is being taken care of doesn’t get the chance to learn how to take care of themselves.